amazon-archives/aws-full-stack-template/extensions/cw-slack-chime/README.md

 To get the CloudWatch alarm to Slack or Chime extension up and running in your AWS account, follow these steps (if you do not have an AWS account, please see [How do I create and activate a new Amazon Web Services account?](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)):

 1. Log into the [AWS console](https://console.aws.amazon.com/) if you are not already
-2. Choose **Launch Stack** for your desired AWS region to open the AWS CloudFormation console and create a new stack.
+2. Choose one of the **Launch Stack** buttons below for your desired AWS region to open the AWS CloudFormation console and create a new stack.
 The CloudWatch alarm to Slack or Chime extension is supported in the following regions:

 Region name | Region code | Launch
 --- | --- | ---